 - 16. For the main home exclusion to apply, the seller must have used the land in question predominantly, for most of the bright-line period, for a dwelling that was their main home. - 17.
-Section YA 1 defines "main home" is defined in s YA 1:
+Section YA 1 defines "main home":